 There is a saying that the secret to happiness is to be already happy.
 Voltaire wrote, “Earthly paradise is here where I am.”
 Could Vassal be right when he says that imperfection, suffering, unmet needs, unfulfilled desires, etc. constitute an essential part of that paradise, a necessary component of our contentment?
 Or is that opinion wishful thinking on his part, a vain effort to make a virtue of necessity?

 He says that it is both, that we are enslaved and at the same time as free as free can be.
 Freedom, he says, entails never being altogether free.
-He observes that the gap between the real and the ideal motivates us to feed our hungers and thereby temporarily fulfill our wishes, meet our needs, and survive.
+He observes that the gap between the real and the ideal motivates us to feed our hungers and thereby temporarily fulfill our wishes, meet our needs, and enable us to survive.
 He also notes that our desire to bridge that gap is the soul’s as well as the body’s, our objectives both incorporeal and material, spiritual and physical.
 He says we can never satisfy that desire once and for all.
 We can only keep trying, as we all do.
 In his view, that real/ideal dialectic is essential to us.
 By our nature, we feel dissatisfied to some extent, and thereby remain not only as free as can be, but also as happy as can be, and as loving, loved, and so on through our catalog of the positive.
 So it is for us.
 There is no escaping that.

 Around we go in a frenzy